ha5dzs/volciclab-utilities/Readme.md

 ### [Lights](Lights/Readme.md)

-DMX512 lights, which can be driven with the cheap USB adapter [using this software](https://github.com/ha5dzs/udmx-matlab-commander).
+There are two sets of lights in the lab.
+There is a set of Philips Hue lights for creating calibrated illumination in the lab.
+[See this code](https://github.com/ha5dzs/philips-hue-v2-lab-lights) to use it in a slightly more controlled manner than what the Hue app allows.
+Additionally, there are some DMX512 lights which can be driven with the cheap USB adapter [using this software](https://github.com/ha5dzs/udmx-matlab-commander).
+These is for creating illuminations for an experiment and can be directly controlled from Matlab.